-Norburton Hall offers luxury self catering accommodation in Burton Bradstock on the picturesque coast of Dorset, England.
+Norburton Hall offers welcoming and comfortable self catering holiday cottages in idylic Burton Bradstock on the picturesque coast of Dorset, England.
 The beautiful ‘Arts and Crafts’ period hall is set in 5 acres of mature gardens with views over the village and countryside towards the sea.
 The service we offer is personalised and friendly to make your stay as comfortable and special as we can.
-If you have any special requirements not covered here please contact us and we will do our very best to help.
+If you have any particular requirements not covered here please contact us and we will do our very best to help.
 We look forward to welcoming you!

 For all bookings or queries call us on 01308 897007 between the hours of 9:00am and 6:00 pm or email us on email@example.com